LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/branches.rst

    pos-neg

-You have two new branches with new code added.
+You have two new branches that both contain new code.
 While we worked on these branches, the ``main`` branch was left undisturbed.
-When we return to ``main``, we know that if will still work even if it doesn't have the new code we added in our branches.
+When we return to ``main``, we know that the basic code we started with still works.

 When me made our branches, each branch contained all the code from where it was branched off.
 In our case, we returned to the ``main`` branch to create ``pos-neg`` and ``dec-point``.
-So both ``pos-neg`` and ``dec-point`` started with the same code that was already in the ``main`` branch.
+So both ``pos-neg`` and ``dec-point`` started with the same code base originally in the ``main`` branch.
-As we added new code to the branch, we were able to see how it would interact with the code on the ``main`` branch without directly touching the ``main`` branch.
+Each branch allowed us to create code in an environment isolated from the code base.
+This keeps the code base safe and functional while you experiment with other code.

 Our ``main`` branch is sparse comapred to our new branches, but the code on our ``main`` branch never broke while we worked on it.
+You also have two new methods that you know can work with your ``main`` branch code.
 If you have a live app, branches are great for making updates or fixing bugs without pulling your app down.

+Now the question is, how do you get that new code into your ``main`` branch?

 Check Your Understanding
 ------------------------